Drive The Road To Hana Like A Pro With These Must Know Tips

 Good to Know: You can get a taste of many Road to Hana stops without going very far.
 So instead of spending a lot of time at a few stops, focus your experience on what you will see and do from the entire day.

-Rule of Thumb: Remember that there are 9 waterfalls, 10 viewpoints and 6 hikes to do on the Road to Hana.
+Rule of Thumb: Remember that there are a number of waterfalls, viewpoints, hikes, and beaches to do on the Road to Hana.
 It’s ok if you don’t do them all.
 And it’s ok if you only hike the first mile of the an 5-mile hike.

 The point is not to conquer but to enjoy.